Meet Mustaches for Kids

 The culmination of a month of hard work and an itchy upper lip is a big party called the Stash Bash.
 This is our final fundraising push, and a celebration of our growers’ accomplishments.
 Three awards are given out: Top Fundraiser, Sweetest ‘Stache, and the Mustache for Life award, which goes to someone who has shown outstanding dedication to the cause over several years.

 A Mustache Day With the Kids

-But hands down, the best part of our year is when a group of us have the privilege to spend an afternoon at MSK Pediatrics, with the kids and their families.
-It’s humbling to see that “Mustache Day” has morphed into a big event, with hallways and playrooms covered in all-things mustache.
+But hands down, the best part of our year is when a group of us have the privilege to spend an afternoon at MSK Kids, with the kids and their families.
+It’s humbling to see that “Mustache Day” has morphed into a big event, with hallways and playrooms covered in all things mustache.
 By the end of the day, everyone there — patients, siblings, parents, doctors, nurses, and staff — is sporting a hairy upper lip.